uppsaladatavetare/datavetenskap.nu.old/README.rst

 Why not just use WordPress?
 ===========================

-A REASON HERE.
-Our website is built with Pelican_ which is a static site generator, written in Python_.
+WordPress is a cool piece of software, but is a bit of an overkill for our simple site that is basically static.
+This repository is basically a bunch of .rst files that get transformed into a real webpage using Pelican_ which is a static site generator, written in Python_.

 Can I contribute?
 =================